modu/website_grokit_ca/articles/construction/__hold/Internet_DNS/Internet_DNS.markdown

 If there are only 13 root servers, it must be trivial to DDoS the DNS service, right?
 Actually, no. Because of:

 - DNS is cached at multiple level.
 Your computer has a cache, your router has one, your ISP has one, ...
 If all 13 root servers were to go down for a minute or two, you would probably never notice.
 - Those 13 servers are actually replicated on ~250 servers worldwide.
-Through multi-cast, those servers get resolved to the closest one to you.
+Through any-cast, those servers get resolved to the closest one to you.
 Someone trying to (naively) take one down, would only take the server down for a small part of the internet.
 A really cool place to see where those servers are is: http://www.root-servers.org/.

 # Things not Covered